 Stave off cognitive decline: Eat this mushroom

 It’s no secret that mushrooms offer numerous health benefits.
-They’re good for immune system function, fight harmful germs, improve cholesterol, and boost brain function.[] For centuries, people have turned to mushrooms to improve their overall health: We toss them into salads, garnish our meats with them, and whip them into supplements.
+They’re good for immune system function, fight harmful germs, improve cholesterol, and boost brain function.[] This is why, for centuries, people have turned to mushrooms to improve their overall health: We toss them into salads, garnish our meats with them, and whip them into supplements.

 One mushroom, in particular, is becoming increasingly popular for its potential health benefits: the lion’s mane mushroom.
 The white, shaggy fungus, which goes by the scientific name Hericium erinaceus, is found most commonly in East Asian countries, where it’s long been consumed for its positive health effects.[]